Blow-up collocation solutions of nonlinear homogeneous Volterra integral equations: Introduction

 \section{Introduction}

 Some engineering and industrial problems are described by explosive phenomena which are modeled by nonlinear integral equations whose solutions exhibit blow-up at finite time (see \cite{Kirk09,CalCapo09} and references therein).
 Many authors have studied necessary and sufficient conditions for the existence of such blow-up time.
-In particular, in \cite{Myd94,Myd99,Okra07,Okra08,Okra10} equation
+Particularly, in \cite{Myd94,Myd99,Okra07,Okra08,Okra10}, equation

 was considered.
-In these works, conditions for the existence of a finite blow-up time, as well as upper and lower estimates of it, were given, although, in some cases, they were not very accurate.
+In these works, conditions for the existence of a finite blow-up time, as well as upper and lower estimates of it, were given, although they were not very accurate in some cases.

-A way of improving these estimations is to study numerical approximations of the solution; in this aspect, collocation methods have proven to be a very suitable technique for approximating nonlinear integral equations, because of its stability and accuracy (see \cite{Brun04}).
-Hence, the aim of this paper is to check the usefulness of collocation methods for detecting blow-up solutions of the nonlinear HVHIE (homogeneous Volterra-Hammerstein integral equation) given by equation (\ref{eq0}).
+A way for improving these estimations is to study numerical approximations of the solution; in this aspect, collocation methods have proven to be a very suitable technique for approximating nonlinear integral equations, because of its stability and accuracy (see \cite{Brun04}).
+Hence, the aim of this paper is to test the usefulness of collocation methods for detecting blow-up solutions of the nonlinear homogeneous Volterra-Hammerstein integral equation (HVHIE) given by equation (\ref{eq0}).

-In a previous work \cite{BB11}, we used collocation methods for approximating the nontrivial solutions of (\ref{eq0}).
-In particular we studied the collocation solutions of the implicitly linear HVIE (homogeneous Volterra integral equation)

-being $\mathcal{V}$ the linear \textit{Volterra operator}, and assuming that some \textit{general conditions} were held.
-In particular, it was required that the kernel $K$ was locally bounded; nevertheless, non locally bounded kernels appear in many cases of blow-up solutions (see \cite{Okra10}) and so, in the present work, we shall first replace this condition with another that does not exclude this kind of kernels.
-Hence, the new \textit{general conditions} that we are going to impose (even if it is not explicitly mentioned) are: \begin{itemize} \item\textbf{Over $K$.} The \textit{kernel} $K:\mathbb{R}^2\to \left[ 0,+\infty \right[ $ has its support in $\left\{ \left( t,s\right) \in \mathbb{R}^2\, :\, 0\leq s\leq t\right\} $.